ssleroy/tropical-width/README.md

   process_ccmp "$(year)-01:$(year)-12" $DATAROOT/output/tropicalwidth.$(year).nc
 done
 ```
-The research at Janus/AER was done in a cloud-computing environment,
+The research at Atmospheric and Environmental Research was done in a cloud-computing environment,
 specifically with the Amazon Web Services (AWS) Batch service.
 A very
 similar approach can be taken with SLURM or PBL/Torque on a
 high-performance Linux cluster.
 The jupyter notebook below is very